zencd/diff2p/README.md

 Availability
 ------------

-Available for Linux, BSD, OSX or any other *nix system.
+Available for Linux, BSD, OSX or Cygwin.

 Requirments
 -----------